daitenshionyan/gachacounter/README.md

 ### Game

-When the game updates, repeat step 3 of installation once those folders are updated and override the images and files.
+When the game updates, repeat step 3.
+If files are not updating, try again at a later time.

 ### Application